New Zealand Cadet Forces: Medals and Awards

 Inaugurated in 2016, the Cadet of the Year Award (COTY) is an annual panel judged award received by one cadet who most exemplifies the NZCF values of Courage, Commitment, Comradeship and Integrity, during a calendar year.
 To be selected for judging by the panel a person must be nominated by another member of the NZCF, who must complete an NZCF 104 – COTY Nomination Form.
 Potential recipients must have demonstrated each of the values throughout the year and be recommended by their Cadet Unit Commander, who must complete submit a comment with the NZCF 104 form as to why the cadet deserves the award.
 Any cadet (CDTWO1(E) and below) can be nominated for the Cadet of the Year Award.

 Initially a two-day competition held each October or September in each year, this version of the award was short lived due to the cost and lack of ability to travel for some personnel.
 With the active competition version of the award only occurring between 2016 – 2018.

 The recipient is invited to the New Zealand Defence Force Person of the Year Awards to receive the award.

-Cadet Force Medal

-The most commonly received award is the Cadet Force Medal.
-Commissioned Officers are awarded the Cadet Forces Medal (CFM) after 12 years of continuous service from the age of 18 and choosing to become an Officer Cadet.
+Cadet Force Medal Commissioned Officers are awarded the Cadet Forces Medal (CFM) after 12 years of continuous service from the age of 18 and choosing to become an Officer Cadet.

-After each further eight years of continuous service, a clasp to the CFM is awarded.
+After each further eight years of continuous service, a clasp to the Cadet Forces Medal is awarded.

 Personnel who receive this award typically hold the rank of Captain(E) due to the time in service required for the medal.
-However, it's possible for Officers holding junior ranks such as Second Lieutenant (E) to be awarded this medal.
+However, it's possible for Officers holding junior ranks such as Second Lieutenant (Equivalent) to be awarded this medal.